-If a student forgets a permission slip, book, homework, or other items necessary for their day, parents may bring those items to the office but call in advance and follow Covid-19 safety procedures.
+If a student forgets a permission slip, book, homework, or other items necessary for their day, parents may bring those items to the office but call in advance.
 Parents that need to reach a student during the day must call the office and leave a message.
 School personnel will then deliver the message to the student.
 Please do not try to call or text your child directly on their cell phone as this may interrupt the learning in the class and goes against our cell phone policy.